-The Tenth Circuit's decision adopting the minority approach has recently dominated discussion because it is somewhat factually, but certainly not legally, similar to Knaus, Thompson and Weber.183 Cowen duels with the majority and revives the minority approach on a circuit level after over twenty years of dormancy.
+The Tenth Circuit's decision adopting the minority approach has recently dominated discussion because it is somewhat factually, but certainly not legally, similar to Knaus, Thompson and Weber.
+183 Cowen duels with the majority and revives the minority approach on a circuit level after over twenty years of dormancy.

-In Cowen, the debtor's two vehicles were repossessed prepetition by his secured creditors.184 Upon filing for chapter 13, the debtor notified the creditors of his bankruptcy and requested the immediate return of both vehicles.185 The creditors refused.186 One creditor claimed that by allegedly changing the title of the vehicle to the creditor's name prepetition, the debtor did not maintain any interest in the vehicle as of the petition date.187 The other creditor contended that he sold the vehicle before the petition date, so he had nothing to turn over.188
+In Cowen, the debtor's two vehicles were repossessed prepetition by his secured creditors.
+184 Upon filing for chapter 13, the debtor notified the creditors of his bankruptcy and requested the immediate return of both vehicles.
+185 The creditors refused.
+186 One creditor claimed that by allegedly changing the title of the vehicle to the creditor's name prepetition, the debtor did not maintain any interest in the vehicle as of the petition date.
+187 The other creditor contended that he sold the vehicle before the petition date, so he had nothing to turn over.
+188

-Approximately one month later, the debtor filed a motion for an order to show cause why the creditors should not be held in contempt for their alleged willful violations of the automatic stay.189 The bankruptcy court entered orders requiring the creditors to immediately turn over the vehicles.190 The creditors, however, did nothing, precipitating the debtor's commencement of an adversary proceeding for violation of the automatic stay.191 In response, the creditors contended that because the debtor's rights in the vehicles had been terminated prior to the bankruptcy, it was legally impossible for them to have violated the automatic stay.192 The bankruptcy court was not persuaded, finding that the creditors forged documents, perjured themselves, and failed to comply with applicable non-bankruptcy law with respect to the disposition of the vehicles.193 As such, the bankruptcy court concluded that the creditors had violated section 362(a)(3) by failing to deliver the vehicles to the debtor.194 After the creditors appealed, the district court affirmed.195 ming the phrase, "any act . . . to exercise control over property of the estate."197 It concluded that emphasis should be placed on "any act," not "to exercise control."198
+Approximately one month later, the debtor filed a motion for an order to show cause why the creditors should not be held in contempt for their alleged willful violations of the automatic stay.
+The bankruptcy court entered orders requiring the creditors to immediately turn over the vehicles.
+The creditors, however, did nothing, precipitating the debtor's commencement of an adversary proceeding for violation of the automatic stay.
+In response, the creditors contended that because the debtor's rights in the vehicles had been terminated prior to the bankruptcy, it was legally impossible for them to have violated the automatic stay.
+The bankruptcy court was not persuaded, finding that the creditors forged documents, perjured themselves, and failed to comply with applicable non-bankruptcy law with respect to the disposition of the vehicles.
+As such, the bankruptcy court concluded that the creditors had violated section 362(a)(3) by failing to deliver the vehicles to the debtor.
+After the creditors appealed, the district court affirmed.

 The Tenth Circuit reversed.
-Although the Tenth Circuit recognized that the bankruptcy court's holding was consistent with the majority approach, it was unpersuaded by those courts' policy-driven considerations.196 The Tenth Circuit analyzed the plain meaning of the statute by grammatically diagram-
+Although the Tenth Circuit recognized that the bankruptcy court's holding was consistent with the majority approach, it was unpersuaded by those courts' policy-driven considerations.
+196 The Tenth Circuit analyzed the plain meaning of the statute by grammatically diagramming the phrase, "any act . . . to exercise control over property of the estate."
+It concluded that emphasis should be placed on "any act," not "to exercise control."
+198

-The Tenth Circuit also criticized the majority approach for relying on nonexistent legislative history.
+The Tenth Circuit also criticized the majority approach for relying on non-existent legislative history.
 Returning to an oft-quoted remark from the Supreme Court, the court observed that "Congress does not 'hide elephants in mouseholes.'
 "199 The Tenth Circuit thus reasoned that if Congress meant such a radical departure from pre-amendment practice, it would have said so.
-According to the Tenth Circuit, the clause "to exercise control over property of the estate" in section 362(a)(3) should be read as consistent with the statute in existence prior to the 1984 amendments.200 It reasoned that because an act to change control of property "could be tantamount to obtaining possession and have the same effect, it appears that § 362(a)(3) was merely tightened to obtain full protection."201 In other words, by adding the phrase "to exercise control," Congress was simply distinguishing "control" from "possession" in order to include non-possessory post-petition conduct that would similarly interfere with an estate's particular interest in property.202
+According to the Tenth Circuit, the clause "to exercise control over property of the estate" in section 362(a)(3) should be read as consistent with the statute in existence prior to the 1984 amendments.
+200 It reasoned that because an act to change control of property "could be tantamount to obtaining possession and have the same effect, it appears that § 362(a)(3) was merely tightened to obtain full protection."
+In other words, by adding the phrase "to exercise control," Congress was simply distinguishing "control" from "possession" in order to include non-possessory post-petition conduct that would similarly interfere with an estate's particular interest in property.
+202